mozilla-b2g/gaia-email-libs-and-more/js/imap/gmail_tasks/sync.md

 in a folder.
 (Note that it's conceivable we may be imposing a greater cost on Gmail, depending on how their IMAP backend is implemented and optimized.)

 To this end we only ever do synchronization in "All Mail".
-For date-range deepening for a label, we can do our standard date-range source filtered down to the labels we care about for that date range.
+HOWEVER, when we are doing sync_grow to grow our synchronized time period for a label/folder, we do enter the folder because it lets us do sequence number tricks that are not something we could do as efficiently in All Mail.
+(Because in order to get a similar view in all mail, we would have to issue a SEARCH over the entire folder.
+While it's possible gmail could cache this the same way it's compelled to build and cache the sequence number tables for folders, we would not get the same "address space" as we do by entering the folder.
+Specifically, the message sequence numbers in the "foo" folder will continuously cover [1, EXISTS] whereas in All Mail both UIDs and sequence numbers would be sparse and so we'd have to hear them all from SEARCH.)
+Please see the vanilla imap sync.md's description of growing and ../task_mixins/imap_mix_probe_for_date.js for more informatio.

 For CONDSTORE steady-state things are somewhat trickier but CONDSTORE is powerful enough that we can pick trade-offs that still work out quite well for